Electrolyte powder packets

 - Refrigerate any unused solution for up to 24 hours.

 - If you miss a dose of electrolyte powder packets, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use electrolyte powder packets.

 - If vomiting, fever, stomach pain or bloating, or diarrhea that lasts longer than 24 hours occurs, check with your doctor.

 - Electrolyte powder packets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using electrolyte powder packets while you are pregnant.
-It is not known if electrolyte powder packets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use electrolyte powder packets, check with your doctor.
 Discuss any possible risks to your baby.